Responsive Menu

 The numerous things to do in Udaipur can be wrapped up in a 2 to 3-day span.
 If you want to stay here and visit places around it, then, destinations like Kumbhalgarh, Ranakpur, and Chittorgarh will serve you well.

-Except for the winter season, July-September is also a good time to pay this place a visit.
+Except for the winter season, July-September is also a good time to visit this place.

 3. Jaisalmer: